Table of Contents:

 7. Test Day FAQs

-About ¾ of the way through your extensive GMAT prep you should begin to start planning your test day, including scheduling the test, preparing your trip to the test center, and even pre-visiting the test center so that you know exactly where it is.
-This guide is here to offer you all the required information related to taking the GMAT exam in Boston.
+A few weeks into your extensive GMAT prep you should begin to start planning your test day, including scheduling the test, preparing your trip to the test center, and even pre-visiting the test center so that you know exactly where it is.
+We’re here to guide you on the ins and outs of taking the GMAT in Boston and the Boston metro area.

 Who administers the GMAT test in Boston?